 You can apply structured authoring to all kinds of texts, regardless of the software application that you use.
 Read more.

-Contact us if you need any of the following.
+Contact us if you need any of the following document types:

 - technical: maintenance and repair manual, process description, quick start guide, work instruction, safety manual, standard operating procedures (SOP), reference guide